Things to Know About First Notification of Loss in Car Insurance

 Based on this FNOL, the insurance company sends a surveyor who examines the extent of damage sustained by the insured vehicle.
 Based on the surveyor report, the insurance company settles the motor insurance claim.

-The First Notice of Loss in car insurance does not require any document as such but it requires you to provide certain information to the insurance company.
-This information includes:
+The First Notice of Loss in car insurance does not require any document as it is just a piece of information provided to your insurance company.
+However, the FNOL does require some information which is mentioned below:

 • Your car insurance policy number

-• Date and time of the damage, loss, or theft
+• Time and Date of loss,damage or theft

 • Location of the incident